 Among all the gifts of the Spirit, the gift of tongues is easily the most confusing to people.
 And for good reason.
 In regard to the tongues that was spoken on the day of Pentecost (Acts 2), we have no doubt what that was.
 Those were known foreign languages that were understood by the unbelievers who were present that day.
 They spoke in their language as a sign to them, as a validation of the truth regarding Christ.

 On the other hand, the tongues that is talked about in this chapter, is not easy to explain.
-Many Christians make the assumption that the tongues-speaking that is common in Pentecostal and charismatic churches today, is the tongues that Paul discusses in this chapter.
+Many Christians make the assumption that the tongues-speaking in this chapter is the same tongues that were spoken on Pentecost.
+However, the way Paul talks about tongues in this chapter, it seems clear that he is talking about a different type of tongues.
+The gift of interpretation was not needed on Pentecost, but was understood by those present, each one hearing it in their own language.
+But in this chapter, no one understands the tongues being spoken without an interpreter.
+Furthermore, many also make the assumption that the tongues-speaking in this chapter is the same as that which is spoken in Pentecostal and charismatic churches today.
 However, the fact is, what type of language it was, is not explained — not in this chapter or anywhere else in the Bible.
 Furthermore, Paul doesn’t even explain what purpose it served.
 It’s a gift of mystery.

 In regard to the tongues that were spoken in Acts 10:44-48; 19:1-6; and Acts 8:14-19 (as evidenced), no details are given about those tongues, including which type they were (Acts 2? or 1 Cor 14?).
 This further adds to the mystery of this gift overall.